floragunncom/search-guard-docs/_content/_docs_audit_logging/auditlogging_fields.md

 ## Common Attributes

-The following attributes are logged for all event categores, independent of the layer.
+The following attributes are logged for all event categories, independent of the layer.

 | Name | Description |
 |---|---|